ROCm/ROCmValidationSuite/docs/conceptual/command-line-options.rst

-Common Configuration Keys
+Command Line Options
 --------------------------

-Common configuration keys applicable to most module are summarized in the table below:
+Command line options are summarized in the table below:

 .. raw:: html